 The Sanitation and Hygiene Fund (SHF) is dedicated to achieving universal access to sanitation, hygiene, and menstrual health through market-based approaches.
-Establishing a global footprint, SHF works with Low- and Middle-Income Countries (LMICs) to build robust sanitation economies and menstrual hygiene marketplaces through catalytic financing.
+Establishing a global footprint, SHF works with Low- and Middle-Income Countries (LMICs) to build robust sanitation economies and menstrual health and hygiene (MHH) markets through catalytic financing.

-This document looks at the estimated economic value of these markets in five countries: Benin, Kenya, Nigeria, Sierra Leone and Uganda.
-The information, expressing the current value of the sanitation economy and menstrual hygiene marketplace, and projections points to opportunities for pipeline development and investment.
+This document looks at the estimated economic value of the sanitation economy in five countries: Benin, Kenya, Nigeria, Sierra Leone and Uganda.
+The information, expressing the current value of the sanitation economy, and projections points to opportunities for pipeline development and investment.

-The Sanitation Economy and Menstrual Hygiene Marketplace Assessment Methodology Note explains the methodology behind the estimates.
+The Sanitation Economy Assessment Methodology Note explains the methodology behind the estimates.